Couldn't find what you were looking for?

 Signing up to be a fairbnb.coop host is easy!
 First, create an account on the platform by clicking here.
 Fill in the form and then click on the “Add new listing” button.
-Now you can simply follow the prompts to apply.
+Now you can simply follow the prompts to add your listing.

 FAQ from Travellers

 Can I contact the Host?

 Yes!
 You can contact the host once your booking request has been confirmed!